Doing what I was born to do and feeling so grateful for that.

 Rush Limbaugh, he tries to blame the media, but what people don't realize is that Rush Limbaugh is the media.

-He's not in danger, he is the danger, like Walter White said.
+He is the danger, like Walter White said.

 Remember that?

-These people are entertainers and they're in the business of selling advertising.
+Yeah, people forget that talk shows on the right and the left, these people are entertainers and they're in the business of selling advertising.

 They're really not in charge of either the Republican or the Democratic Party based upon what their ideology is.

-So Chuck Yu, Schumer, yeah, I'm leading the Republican Party around.
+So, Chuck Yu, Schumer, yeah, I'm leading the Republican Party around.

-Uh this caller says uh he's not in danger, he is a danger, like Walter White said.
+He is a danger, like Walter White said.

-Walter White, that's a that's breaking band rule.
+Walter White, that's breaking band rule.

 Was Walter White in favor of a shutdown?